datasciencey/datasci290-neurosymbolic-ai/index.md

     <div class="hero">
       <img src="images/nsai.png" alt="Neurosymbolic AI banner" />
       <div>
-        <h1>Neurosymbolic AI: Building Consequence-Aware Cognitive Agents</h1>
+        <h2>Neurosymbolic AI: Building Consequence-Aware Cognitive Agents</h2>
-         <i>This is an open-access resource for a subset of the course materials that I am at liberty to share - the course topics, specific readings, and lecture slides for DATASCI 290: Neurosymbolic AI: Building Consequence-Aware Cognitive Agents, that I am teaching at UC Berkeley this Spring '26.
-I will keep adding lecture slides as we progress through the semester. </i> <a href="https://www.linkedin.com/in/naveenashish/">Naveen Ashish</a> (Instructor)
+         <i>This is an open-access resource for a subset (the course topics, specific readings, and lecture slides) of the course materials for DATASCI 290: Neurosymbolic AI: Building Consequence-Aware Cognitive Agents, offered at UC Berkeley Spring 2026.
+Lecture slides will be added progressively as we run through through the Spring '26 semester. </i> <a href="https://www.linkedin.com/in/naveenashish/">Naveen Ashish</a> (Instructor)

       </div>
     </div>